ak-fau/vcg/README.md

 The VCG board is build around oven controlled crystal oscillator.

 10 MHz output of the oscillator is buffered on the board with low skew/low jitter clock driver IC and routed to receivers.
 A fractionall (???
 FIXME) PLL synchronised to the base frequency is provided on the board to generate output frequencies in range FIXME MHz.
 Board temperature and power consumtion are monitored with a system controller device connected to an I2C bus.
-This I2C bus is also used to access PLL control registers and DAC for oscillator tune voltage.
+This I2C bus is also used to access PLL control registers, DAC for oscillator tune voltage and EEPROM (FRAM?
+FIXME) for calibration parameters and log data.
 All the control signals and output frequency are available on a connector for a control board.
 Future plans include design of an MCU and FPGA based control boards tailored for different applications.

 The module is powered from external stabilized +5V power supply, all internal circuits run at +3.3V power obtained with two on-board